uninunez-media/ableplayer/README.md

 #### Multiple source files

 As with audio, we recommend including two versions of each video, one in H.264 (MP4) and another in WebM or OGG for browsers that don’t support MP4.
 Browsers will play the first media source that they support.

 #### Closed Captions

-Captions are added using the `<track>` element with kind="captions".
+Captions are added using the `<track>` element with `kind="captions"`.
 Captions must be in Web Video Text Tracks format ([WebVTT][]).
 WebVTT tags within captions are currently ignored.

 **NOTE:** Able Player only supports valid WebVTT files.
 Be sure to validate your WebVTT using a [WebVTT Validator][].

 If captions are provided, a CC button will be added to the *Able Player* controller.

 #### Audio Description

 Supplemental description of key visual content for blind users can be added using one of two methods.

-The first method is the same as closed captions, a `<track>` element, with kind="descriptions".
+The first method is the same as closed captions, a `<track>` element, with `kind="descriptions"`.
 This points to a WebVTT file, which is essentially the same as a closed caption file, but its contents are description text rather than captions.

-With this method, description text is read aloud by browsers that support the [Web Speech API][]; otherwise it's written to an
-ARIA live region, so supporting screen readers will automatically announce the new text as soon as it is written to the page.
+With this method, description text is read aloud by browsers that support the [Web Speech API][]; otherwise it's written to an  ARIA live region, so supporting screen readers will automatically announce the new text as soon as it is written to the page.

 There are many advantages to having browsers perform this function: It frees screen readers to perform other tasks without disrupting audio description; it makes it possible to pause during audio description then automatically resume playback when description is complete; and it allows users to customize the voice, pitch, rate and volume that are used for reading description (via the Description Prefences dialog).

 However, in rare instances it might be preferable to have screen readers perform this function rather than browsers (e.g., if a language is not well supported by the Web Speech API).
-In such instances, use **data-desc-reader="screenreader"** (otherwise this property will default to "browser").
+In such instances, use `data-desc-reader="screenreader"` (otherwise this property will default to "browser").

 The second method is to produce a separate video with description mixed in.
 If multiple video sources are already provided (e.g., an MP4 and WebM file), then the described version must be available in both of these formats.
-For each video source that has a described version available, add a **data-desc-src** attribute to the `<source>` element for that video.
+For each video source that has a described version available, add a `data-desc-src` attribute to the `<source>` element for that video.
 The value of this attribute is a path pointing to the described version of the video.
-With this method, the described version of the video can be played instead of the non-described version, and the two versions can be swapped with clicking the "Descriptions" button on the controller.
+With this method, the described version of the video can be played instead of the non-described version, and the two versions can be swapped with clicking the  Descriptions" button on the controller.

 If descriptions are available using either of the above methods, a Description toggle button appears on the controller (represented by the universal Description symbol, the letter "D").
 How descriptions are ultimately delivered depends on which of the above methods is used.

-If *both* methods are used, description will be delivered using the separate
-described version of the video.
+If *both* methods are used, description will be delivered using the separate described version of the video.
 However, the WebVTT file will be used to (a) display the description text visibly (if users have selected this option in their preferences), and (b) incorporate the description text into the auto-generated interactive transcript.
 Therefore, it is important for the WebVTT description file to be accurately synchronized with the separate described version of the video.

 In some applications, a WebVTT descriptions file might be used solely for the purposes of displaying visible description text or incorporating description text into the auto-generated transcript, and the WebVTT description text is not intended to be read aloud by screen readers or browsers  (for example, if the sole video source is a described video).

-In such cases, use **data-descriptions-audible="false"** to prevent browsers and screen readers from announcing the description text.
+In such cases, use `data-descriptions-audible="false"` to prevent browsers and screen readers from announcing the description text.

 If description is available through either of the above methods, it is off by default and users must enable it using the "Descriptions" button on the player control.
-Website owners can override
-this setting and change the default state to "on" using **data-state-descriptions="on"**.
-Also, website owners can define the default state of extended descriptions (i.e., pausing the video during audio description) using **data-desc-pause-default**.
+Website owners can override this setting and change the default state to "on" using `data-state-descriptions="on"`.
+Also, website owners can define the default state of extended descriptions (i.e., pausing the video during audio description) using `data-desc-pause-default`.
 Supported values are either "off" or "on".

 Setting this to "off" is useful if all videos have plenty of audio space for description to be read, and pausing is therefore unnecessary.
 The default setting is "on".
 If users have changed this setting in the Description Preferences dialog, their preference will be saved in a cookie, and that will override the default setting on future visits.

 #### Sign language

 Sign language translation is supported in a separate video player, synchronized with the main player.
 Tips for filming a sign language interpreter are available from [Signing Books for the Deaf][]:

 * [Filming the Signer][]
 * [Editing the Signer][]

 If multiple video sources are already provided (e.g., an MP4 and WebM file), then the sign language video must be available in both of these formats.
-For each video source that has a sign language version available, add a **data-sign-src** attribute to the `<source>` element for that video.
+For each video source that has a sign language version available, add a `data-sign-src` attribute to the `<source>` element for that video.
 The value of this attribute is a path pointing to the sign language version of the video.
 If a sign language version is available, a sign language button will be added to the media controller.

 This button will toggle the display of a pop-up window in which the sign language video will appear.
 Users can move or resize the pop-up window with either mouse or keyboard.

 Unfortunately this feature is not currently supported on iOS.

 Setup Step 4: Review User-Defined Variables in *ableplayer.js*
 --------------------------------------------------------------

 The JavaScript file *initialize.js* includes a block of user-defined variables that can be modified from their default settings, such as volume, color of controller buttons, seek interval for rewind and forward buttons, and others.

 Explanations of each variable are provided in the comments.

 If you make changes to this or any other JavaScript script files, the player will need to be recompiled before your changes will take effect.
-To do so, run the shell script *compile.sh*.
+To do so, run the npm command `npm run build`.

 Playlists
 ---------

 An *Able Player* playlist is an HTML list of tracks.
 A playlist can accompany either a video or audio player, but both audio and video cannot be combined within a single playlist.
 The list can be either ordered (`<ol>`) or unordered (`<ul>`).

-The size of the media player is controlled via the media player itself (e.g., with **width** and **height** attributes on the `<video>` element).
+The size of the media player is controlled via the media player itself (e.g., with `width` and `height` attributes on the `<video>` element).
 Each item in the playlist is scaled to fit the player.
+These attributes are optional, and if omitted the player will scale to fit its container element.

 The following attributes are supported on the list element: